Circo-dev/Circo.jl/README.md

 Components can send messages to each other, spawn new components and self-organize into a computing graph resembling a neural network.
 Components are "grounded" to a 3D space, their position is optimized to minimize approximated communication overhead.

-Circo systems typically build themself from a single spawn and their structure responds dynamically to changes of the environment, e.g. they grow new components where load is high while unneeded components die.
-This dynamics can be described using a high level graph grammar or by hand as in the following example:
+Circo systems typically build themself from a single spawn and their structure responds dynamically to changes of the environment, e.g. they grow new components where load is high, while unneeded components die.
+This dynamics can be described using a biology-inspired graph grammar (not yet fully designed) or by hand as in the following (already working) example:

 ```julia
 # This test builds a binary tree of actors, growing a new level for every